 Chr.
 Hansen encourages employees and external stakeholders, such as suppliers and customers, to raise concerns regarding business integrity.
-In 2016/17, five whistleblower cases were reported, four of which were raised through the hotline.
-All cases were investigated; two cases were closed as unjustified, one case was justified and appropriate actions taken, and two cases are still pending.
+In 2017/18, one case was reported through the whistleblower hotline.
+The case has been closed as unsubstantiated.
 Chr.
-Hansen will continue communicating about the whistleblower system to ensure that all employees and
+Hansen will continue to communicate about the whistleblower system to ensure that all employees and

 Annual Board of Directors review